Arithmetic inflection formulae for linear series on hyperelliptic curves: A blueprint for arithmetic inflection on a hyperelliptic curve

-Let $X$ denote a smooth hyperelliptic curve of genus $g$.
+Let $X$ denote a smooth hyperelliptic curve of genus $g$, defined over a base field $F$ of characteristic not equal to 2.
 By definition, $X$ comes equipped with a degree-2 morphism $\pi: X \ra \mb{P}^1$.
-It is convenient to assume the projection $\pi$ is ramified over $\infty \in \mb{P}^1$; away from $\infty$, then, $X$ is given by an affine equation
+It is convenient to assume the projection $\pi$ is ramified over $\infty \in \mb{P}^1$, i.e., that $X$ is an {\it odd} hyperelliptic curve; away from $\infty$, then, $X$ is given by an affine equation